Mikey Glenister: Television appearances

 As well as live appearances with Get Cape.
 Wear Cape.
 Fly on shows like T4 Transmission and The Culture Show, Glenister appeared on one episode of Hollyoaks, playing as himself in Get Cape.
 Wear Cape.
 Fly.
 They also did a live performance on set.

 Glenister was also a contestant on the reality TV show Dating In The Dark on Living TV in 2010.
 He appeared on the episode with his twin brother Rob Glenister.
-On the show, Glenister met Stephani Sams, who models for SuicideGirls.
+On the show, Glenister met Stephani Sams, who modelled for SuicideGirls.

 On 10 September 2015, the music video for 'Demons' by James Morrison premiered.
 It features Glenister and his twin brother Rob alongside eight other sets of identical twins.
 The video follows the singer as he observes the physical embodiment of people’s inner demons.
 The Seven deadly sins are played out, with the twins each portraying a person being controlled by their demon influencing their actions.
 He and Rob appear as a graffiti artist, representing the sin 'pride'.